hercules2004/elyx_assignment/docs/evaluation.md

 ## 🛠️ Impact of Design Choices

 Our high success rates are not accidental.
-They are the direct result of three specific architectural interventions.
+They are the direct result of four specific architectural interventions.

 ### 1. Liquid Scheduling vs. Gridlock